jccr/.dev-blog/_posts/2019-05-31-why-is-my-dns-broken.md

 I read the one and only answer:
 > Most likely it's a timezone or system time issue.
 Set your computer to the correct time and timezone and it will probably go away.

-The long answer pointed out DNSSEC validation errors, which relies on the correct local time to do signature checking.
+The long answer pointed out [DNSSEC](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) validation errors, which relies on the correct local time to do signature checking.
+This is great!
+My system is protected from DNS spoofing attacks and such, which `dig` doesn't show.

 I looked at my time display widget on my i3 bar and yea.. my system time was way off!
 How did I not notice this?